 2) Slice the top off of the garlic head so the pods inside are exposed.

-3) Place cut head of garlic in aluminum foil.
+3) Place the cut head of garlic in aluminum foil.

 4) Drizzle with olive oil.